Dubeyrock/Generative-AI-Application-Development-with-Docker-and-Hugging-Face./README.md

 Access the application: Open your web browser and go to http://localhost:5000.

-Usage
+##Usage

-Text Generation: Enter a prompt to generate text using the selected model.
+**Text Generation**: Enter a prompt to generate text using the selected model.

-Image Synthesis: Upload an image to generate variations or apply style transfer.
+**Image Synthesis**: Upload an image to generate variations or apply style transfer.

-Interactive Features: Utilize the user interface to explore different functionalities and models.
+**Interactive Features**: Utilize the user interface to explore different functionalities and models.

 ##Technologies Used

 Python

 Docker

 Hugging Face Transformers

-Flask (or other web frameworks, depending on your implementation) Machine learning.
+Flask (or other web frameworks, depending on your implementation)

+Machine learning.

 ##Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please create an issue or submit a pull request.

 License